User management

 Deactivating and deleting users

-Depending on your use-case, you can choose to delete users or de-activating them.
-There are some differences between these two approach.
+Depending on your use case, you can choose to delete users or deactivate them.
+There are some differences between these two approaches.

 Deactivating users: